Nunawading

 PROFILE FAQ

-Nunawading has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Nunawading has moderate levels of nearby infrastructure activity, ranking in the 40thth percentile nationally

-The performance of an area can significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified 18 such projects that could impact the area.
-Notable projects include Nunawading Activity Centre Cluster, Tunstall Village, Brand Smart Nunawading Retail Redevelopment, and Strathdon House Davy Lane Jolimont Reserve Precinct Master Plan.
-The following list details those projects likely to be most relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 18 projects likely to affect this region.
+Notable ones include Nunawading Activity Centre Cluster, Tunstall Village, Brand Smart Nunawading Retail Redevelopment, and Strathdon House Davy Lane Jolimont Reserve Precinct Master Plan.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.